 Item Proposal Board Vote Recommendation Vote Requirement for Approval Effect of Abstentions Effect of Broker Non-Vote 1.
-Elect 9 directors (1) FOR ALL The nine nominees for election as directors who receive the greatest number of votes cast at the meeting will be elected directors No effect No effect.
+Elect 10 directors (1) FOR ALL The ten nominees for election as directors who receive the greatest number of votes cast at the meeting will be elected directors No effect No effect.
 No broker discretion to vote.
-2. Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2023 FOR No effect Discretionary vote.
-3. Approve, by non-binding vote, executive compensation FOR Majority of shares cast No effect No effect.
-No broker discretion to vote.
-4. Determine, by non-binding vote, the frequency of the vote on executive compensation ONE YEAR No effect No effect.
+2. Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2024 FOR Majority of shares cast No effect Discretionary vote.
+3. Approve, by non-binding vote, executive compensation FOR No effect No effect.
 No broker discretion to vote.